cjphawes/hangman-project-three/README.md

 ## Hangman Havoc

-**Hello Fellow Coders!**
+**Hello fellow coders!**

 Welcome to Hangman Havoc, a terminal based Python game.
 This game is my attempt at providing humorous version of an iconic game for pleasure.

-It is aimed at all ages, for anyone who wants to have some fun, laugh and try to guess words correctly!
+The target audience for Hangman Havoc is aimed at all ages, for anyone who wants to have some fun, laugh and try to guess words correctly!

 Try to not lose all your lives!
 [Hangman Havoc](https://hangman-havoc-5a5a826a9d8e.herokuapp.com/)